 Wait for your baby to open his mouth wide with his tongue forward and down.
 Your baby's mouth should look like he is yawning.

 If your baby does not open wide, it may help to express a few drops of milk down to the end of your nipple.
 Be patient.

 As soon as your baby's mouth is open wide, aim your nipple to the roof of his mouth and quickly pull him towards you.
 Move baby's head and body together in a straight line.
+Your nipple and areola should be in his mouth.
 His chin should be touching your breast.